diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 > **Note**: This works as well with **PDI CE** (Community Edition, the one you downloaded from SourceForge) - no **EE** subscription required.

-As you might know by know, Google initially donated the Beam abstraction layer code to the open source community. **GCP Dataflow** is more than just this abstraction layer: It is a managed service which apart from the engine/runtime also provisions worker nodes and does some clever stuff under the hood to optimise the dataflow.
+As you might know by now, Google initially donated the Beam abstraction layer code to the open source community. **GCP Dataflow** is more than just this abstraction layer: It is a **managed service** which apart from the engine/runtime also provisions worker nodes and does some clever stuff under the hood to optimise the dataflow.
 So this is pretty impressive: You don't have to include any logic in your setup to provision nodes and to scale your process.

 ### Setting up a Service Account